wp-plugins/accessibility-widget/readme.txt

 Not tested, but theoretically yes, you can.
 Follow the Manual installation in the Installation section for details.

 == Changelog ==

+= 1.1.1 =
+* Added HTML tags p, li and td options by default for first-time installation.

 = 1.1 =
 * Added options into the widget form for easy customisation.